batiste/swagger-markdown/README.md

 # swagger-markdown

-A Python Markdown extension to include Swagger definition in your markdown documentation This extension work with Swagger 2.0 JSON files.
+A Python Markdown extension to include Swagger definition in your markdown documentation.
+This extension works with Swagger 2.0 JSON files.
 To install:

 ```bash